Chief Murinye Biography, Politics - Pindula, Local Knowledge

 |+

-Chief Murinye (born Ephias Munodawafa) is a Zimbabwean traditional chief in Masvingo.
+Chief Murinye (born Ephias Munodawafa) is a Zimbabwean traditional chief of the Murinye clan in Masvingo.
 He is most known for his criticism of the corruption in Zanu-PF and the government in 2021.

 Background